top of page

 5. Kitty Wants a Corner

 One performer is in the middle and needs to up to someone in the circle and say "Kitty wants a corner?" that performer standing in the circle needs to respond with "Sorry Kitty go ask my neighbour".
 While this is going on all of the other performers are looking at each other to switch spaces.
 They do this by making eye contact and agreeing on switching then running to trade spots.
 The kitty while asking for a corner is always keeping their eye open and is trying to steal someone's spot while they are trading.
 This a great exercise for performers to be aware of their surroundings and work together.
-I emphasize that for performers to trade spots they both need to communicate and agree.
+One rule is that for performers to trade spots they both need to communicate and agree.
 It can not be one sided.

 6. Fruit Salad